DauteRR/BrowserServer/README.md

 # BrowserServer

 Express server for resolving [BrowserClient](https://github.com/DauteRR/BrowserClient)'s petitions.
-It exposes two endpoints:
+It was created as a part of the final project of Data Acquisition and Integration subject.
+[BrowserServer](https://github.com/DauteRR/BrowserServer) exposes two endpoints:

 - **/ping**: Needed for connectivity testing and information retrieval.
 Returns the amount of documents of each _MongoDB_ database collection.
 - **/search**: Expects a text as parameter and returns

-It was created as a part of the final project of Data Acquisition and Integration subject.
+By default, [BrowserServer](https://github.com/DauteRR/BrowserServer) limits the results to 100 webpages.
+The search of the webpages is made using _\$text_ _MongoDB_ query operator and the results are sorted using _textScore_.
+To be able to perform the searches it was necessary to add a text type index on several fields of the _visited_ collection.
+Each index field has a weight assigned:

+- _title_: 10
+- _meta_
+  - _keywords_: 5
+- _headers_:
+  - _h1_: 3
+  - _h2_: 2
+- _content_: 1

 ## Usage